-The Boston Red Sox lost the production of slugger Manny Ramirez, but got rid of his baggage and added a capable replacement who is better defensively, Jason Bay, who has gotten off to an excellent start with his new team.
+The Boston Red Sox lost the production of slugger Manny Ramirez, but got rid of his baggage and added a capable replacement who is better defensively,

-> However, the other team competing for the American League East title, the Tampa Bay Rays, remained pat at the deadline.
+However, the other team competing for the American League East title, the Tampa Bay Rays, remained pat at the deadline.
 Tampa Bay Executive VP of Baseball Operations Andrew Friedman refused to give up any "elite" arms to acquire Bay, for whom the Pittsburgh Pirates turned his services into a nice package of four prospects in three-team deal that sent Ramirez to the Los Angeles Dodgers.
 Friedman and the Rays have been labeled as "losers" accordingly, but are they really?
 Giving up a potential future top-15 shortstop in the league, Reid Brignac, or Wade Davis or Jeremy Hellickson would be inconsistent with the vision of the Rays' ownership group for sustaining their current level of success for an extended time period.

 It is truly way too early to label a team winners or losers.
 Just ask Omar Minaya, who was applauded for landing Bartolo Colon back in 2002 when he was the GM of the Montreal Expos.
 Minaya, however, parted ways with three future stars—Brandon Phillips, Cliff Lee and Grady Sizemore—as the Expos fell apart the rest of the way and failed to reach the playoffs.